An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: The Basic Hydrodynamic Results and Differences

-One additional upshot is the earlier onset of penetrating lepton-driven convection that encompasses the whole core sooner for the DD2 model than for the SFHo model.
-This is demonstrated in Figure \ref{fig:conv_flux}, where the red region of the plot, which identifies where PNS convection is significant and positive, extends to the center within $\sim$1 second of bounce, whereas it does so within $\sim$1.7 seconds for the SFHo model (see also \citet{Nagakura2020}), for which the core is more compact.
 The differences in the mean convective luminosity profile for various times after bounce and for the two EOS models is given in Figure \ref{fig:conv_flux2}.
 At later times, the dashed curves representing the DD2 EOS extend into the deep interior at an earlier phase around $\sim$1 second after bounce.
 This early onset of significant convective transport to the surface (and then to infinity) is one interesting characteristic of the DD2 model.